ParadigmHyperloop/hyperloop/core/README.md

     of the pod the **Right**.
   * We call the **Top** the face farther from the Track, and the bottom, the face closer to the track (Also the face with the skates on it)

-Cool!
-That wasn't so hard, was it?
-Ok so now assigning X, Y, and Z vectors.

   * Our Pod's direction of travel down this _strait_ **North-South** track is is called the **Positive X** direction.
 If the pod were to reverse and start traveling backwards, we would have a negative Velocity **X** value.
-  * If our pod shifts on the track a few milimeters to the **East** this would be a **Positive Y** movement in the code.
-Likewise a shift in the **West** direction would be a **Negative Y** movement
+  * If our pod shifts on the track a few milimeters to the **West** this would be a **Positive Y** movement in the code.
+Likewise a shift in the **East** direction would be a **Negative Y** movement
   * Finally, as the pod turns on it's skates, it lifts off the track slightly, this is a **Positive Z** movement, and likewise, when the pod's skates turn off, this is a **Negative Z** movement.

-Hopefully that was not too hard, I just wanted to make the frame of reference we have been using for this code incredibly clear.
+Please let me know if I screwed this up somehow : )

 ## Developer Notes

 > I've Jotted down a lot of notes in this section that may seem trivial, but I am putting them here anyways to hopefully save even the experienced developer a few minutes of head scratching and googling

-### long vs. long long

-The main cross platform issue you will find between your dev machine and a BBB will likely be 32/64-Bit issues.
-A quick refresher:

-  * `unsigned long foo;` guarantees that you will have at least 32 bits in `foo`, you will actually probably 64 on 64 bit systems, but only 32 on 32-Bit systems.
-  * `unsigned long long foo` guarantees that you will have at least 64 bits regardless of the architecture, even if it's a 32-Bit chip.

-To combat this nonsense... we use the `uint32_t` types to explicitly state how many bytes are required for the given variable

 ### Run in 32-Bit mode on a 64-Bit machine
 You can force your 64-Bit system to compile and run a program in 32-Bit mode